Racial and Ethnic Diversity in Elite Ballet Companies

 Barriers to Entry

 Systemic barriers such as colorism and racism further hinder black ballet dancers and brown dancers from receiving quality training in ballet.
 Many Black dancers face the additional challenge of finding pointe shoes that match their skin tone, often painting them to achieve a uniform look.
-The historical context of under-representation in ballet traces back to the 17th century, showing persistent discrimination affecting dancers today.
+The historical context of underrepresentation in ballet dates back to the 17th century, highlighting persistent discrimination that still affects dancers today.
 Other ballet companies must acknowledge their role in these systemic issues and work collectively to promote inclusivity and equitable representation on stage.

 Initiatives for Change